550+ 5-Star ReviewsWhatsApp

 To impress your examiner, consider how you can link the use of AI to the 6 core values of the NHS.
 Contemplate whether AI in healthcare helps the NHS embody these values, or whether it contradicts them.

-👉🏻Need more help?
+👉🏻 Need more help?
 Consider 1:1 Medicine Interview Preparation

-Artificial Intelligence Medical Interview Question and Model Answer
+AI in Medicine Interview Question and Model Answer

 Do you think AI should be allowed to make clinical decisions without supervision from senior medical professionals?